|A | EE|

 The casalQuartet has performed over 1.300 concerts in many parts of the world. (e.g. Schleswig Holstein Musikfestival, Beethoven-Fest Bonn, Styriarte Graz, Rheingau Festival, Philharmonie Essen, Konzerthaus Berlin, Tonhalle Zürich, Les Muséiques Basel, Springfestival Budapest, Philharmonie Luxembourg, Lucerne Festival, Musikfestspiele Potsdam, Laeiszhalle Hamburg, Muziekgebouw Amsterdam, Festival Lockenhaus, Satori Hall Tokyo, Tonhalle Düsseldorf, Kölner Philharmonie, Festspielhaus Bregenz, Liederhalle Stuttgart, Konzerthaus Wien etc.)

-„Birth of String Quartet Vol. 2“ recieved the PIZZIKATO AWARD and the DIAPASON DÉCOUVERTE.
+„Birth of String Quartet Vol. 2“ received the PIZZIKATO AWARD and the DIAPASON DÉCOUVERTE.

 The cQ was nominated for the 2012 ICMA-Award.